Nikon 35mm f/1.8 FX

 Nikon specifies 10.8 oz.
 (305 g).

 Excellent LC-58 front cap and new-style dust-covering LF-4 rear cap.

 Fuzzy pouch CL-0915 included, but a tube sock has better cushioning and is easier to use.

 LC-58 front cap.

 5 years, USA.

-Gold-colored micro-corrugated box with translucent plastic lens holder.
+Gold-colored micro-corrugated box with the lens and hood stuck in translucent plastic:

 07 January 2014.

 Price, USA top